ArashPartow/exprtk/readme.txt

 variables  of  the  expression between  each  evaluation.
-The utility assumes any  valid ExprTk  expression (containing  conditionals, loops etc), however  it will  only make  use of  a predefined  set of scalar variables, namely: a, b,  c, x, y, z,  w.
+The utility assumes any  valid ExprTk  expression (containing  conditionals, loops etc), however  it will  only make  use of  a predefined  set of scalar variables, namely: a, b, c, x, y, z and w.
 That being said expressions themselves  can  contain any  number  of local  variables,  vectors or strings.
 There are two modes of operation: